-Sometimes in the summer I like to plan a meal that is just a couple of salads and in order to up the amount of protein, I usually include a bean salad.
+Sometimes in the summer I like to plan a meal that is just a couple of salads and in order to increase the amount of protein, I like to include a bean salad.
 This also makes a great potluck dish.
 I’ve gotten a ton of compliments when I’ve served it to a crowd (little did they know how inexpensive it was!).

 - To mix, use a small whisk held between your hands and twist the handle back and forth quickly.
 You’ll be amazed at how it emulsifies the oil and vinegar in seconds, no kitchen appliances needed, and lasts a lot longer than simply shaking in a bottle.

 My second tip is how I chop or dice onions.
 Cutting onions is many people’s least favorite kitchen task (mine is peeling and chopping garlic – ugh), mainly because they can be strong and make your eyes water.